wwarthen/RomWBW/Source/Doc/Architecture.md

 driver will scale the volume to the closest possible level the chip provides.

-### Function 0x52 -- Sound Pitch (SNDPIT)
+### Function 0x52 -- Sound period (SNDPRD)

 | _Entry Parameters_
 |       B: 0x52
 |       C: Audio Device Unit ID
-|       HL: Pitch (0000=lowest note, FFFF=highest note)
+|       HL: period (0000=lowest note, FFFF=highest note)

 |      _Returned Values_
 |           A: Status (0=OK, else error)

-This function sets the sound chip pitch parameter.
-The pitch will be applied when the next SNDPLAY function is invoked.
+This function sets the sound chip period parameter.
+The period will be applied when the next SNDPLAY function is invoked.

-The pitch value is a driver specific value.
+The period value is a driver specific value.
 To play standardized notes, use the SNDNOTE function.

 ### Function 0x53 -- Sound Note (SNDNOTE)